HelgeGehring/femwell/README.md

 ## Possible Simulations

 - Eigenmodes of waveguides and determining their effective refractive index
+- Eigenmodes of bent waveguides
+- Calculation of the group velocity and its dispersion
+- Calculation of overlap-integrals and confinement-factors
 - Bragg grating cells
 - Grating coupler cells
 - Eigenmode of a coaxial cable and its specific impedance